Homework 11

 -

-Modify the evaluator's environment to map variables to cells
+Modify the evaluator's environment to map variables to

-that contain values, not to values.
+cells that contain values, not values.

 Use the cell ADT you implemented for Problem 1.This requires three changes: